• NewJerseyAlmanac.com: Gateway to New Jersey Information

 -- Casino-hotels

-In 1976, New Jersey voters approved a constitutional amendment allowing casino gambling limited to Atlantic City.
+In 1976, New Jersey voters approved a state constitutional amendment allowing casino gambling limited to Atlantic City.
 After the subsequent enactment of legislation setting standards for the licensing of the casinos, the first casino-hotel, Resorts Atlantic City, opened in May 1978.
-Resorts and the casino-hotels which followed experienced strong initial growth, but by the mid-1980s their regional monopoly began to decline with new competition in nearby states such as Connecticut, Pennsylvania and Delaware.
-The failure of the casino-hotel industry and the state and local governments to invest in diversifying Atlantic City with attractions other than gambling also contributed to the decline as newer casino resorts gradually eroded the City's market.
+Resorts and the casino-hotels which followed experienced strong initial growth, but by the mid-1980s their regional monopoly began to erode with new competition in nearby states such as Connecticut, Pennsylvania and Delaware.
+The failure of the casino-hotel industry and the state and local governments to invest in diversifying Atlantic City with attractions other than gambling also contributed to the decline as newer casino resorts gradually undercut the City's market.
 From 2006 through 2020, Atlantic City casino revenue declined by over 40%, with the fall in revenue from gambling within the casinos partially offset by rapid growth in sports gambling and online wagering.

 Within the City, the opening of the new Borgata Hotel Casino and Spa in July 2003 also adversely impacted its older competitors, some of which had implemented costly expansion and renovation projects in anticipation of the new property.
 In the next few years, however, the industry experienced a sharp drop in visitors weakening its financial position, exacerbated by the high debt burdens from expansion costs and the economic recession which took hold in 2008.
 Commencing in 2007, for the first time in the City's history, total casino revenue fell from the year before, an annual decline which continued through 2015--marking a precipitous fall from the peak of $5.2 billion in 2006 to $2.6 billion in 2015.
 In 2016 and 2017, modest growth was restored, but only due to the addition of new revenue from Internet gambling.